-4. Don’t Forget the Taxes and Fees
+4. Don’t forget the taxes and fees

 Pricing isn’t the only money detail that is important when it comes to writing up an invoice for freelance work.
 Complicated, multi-part contracts will often require out of pocket expenses or fees on behalf of the freelancer.
 If there were fees in addition to your freelancer service cost, be sure to line those items out for easy reference.

 Another critical element that is often overlooked in writing invoices is the inclusion and clear separation of any applicable taxes.
 Most freelancers have a basic understanding of the unique tax rules and regulations that affect non-traditional jobs.
-Uncle Sam likes his money just like the rest of us and in some cases tax may be added directly to the invoice to be paid by the client.
+Uncle Sam likes his money just like the rest of us and in some cases tax may be added directly to the printable invoice template to be paid by the client.
 If listing out these details is sounding a bit...taxing...you’re in luck.

 Bonsai’s freelance expenses & reporting tool makes tracking and calculating the add-ons in your freelance invoice a breeze.
-Nobody likes talking about money, but making contract pricing clear is a sure fire way to help avoid any delays in your invoice payment.
+Nobody likes talking about money, but making contract pricing clear is a sure fire way to help avoid any delays in your monthly invoice template payment.

-5. Communication and Follow Up
+5. Communication and follow up

 Speaking of communication, our last, but certainly not least, tip on how to write an invoice for freelance work focuses on keeping the lines of dialog open, even after you’ve sent off your initial invoice draft for payment.
 When writing your initial invoice request, keep things as clear and succinct as possible to help make your request for payment as understandable as your freelance work product.
-A professional invoice will clearly list your terms and potentially even the repercussions of non-payment, including additional fees.
+A professional invoice template for hours worked will clearly list your terms and potentially even the repercussions of non-payment, including additional fees.

 Also important to note is that your perfectly crafted invoice is only as good as your method for getting the document into the client’s hands.
 Delivery of your invoice, along with a friendly cover letter, email, or another brief missive will go over much better than a simple attachment with instructions to “please pay”.
-Including a thank you note in the body of your invoice itself is always a great extra touch and is also a great way to let the payor know that you’re open to more work in the future.
+Including a thank you note in the body of your hourly rate invoice itself is always a great extra touch and is also a great way to let the payor know that you’re open to more work in the future.